 SPARC (Scottish Prisoner Advocacy and Research Collective) is a research and advocacy collective on Scottish imprisonment comprising researchers at all stage of career and many with long-term, personal experience of imprisonment.
-We come from universities across Scotland, including Edinburgh, Glasgow Caledonian, Open, Dundee, Strathclyde and Glasgow Universities.
+We come from universities across Scotland, including Edinburgh, Glasgow Caledonian, Open, Dundee, Strathclyde, West of Scotland and Glasgow Universities.

 SPARC writes collectively because we are committed to social justice and inclusivity.